pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ## <a id='api-descriptor'></a>APIDescriptor Custom Resource Explained

 To use API Auto Registration, you must create a custom resource of type `APIDescriptor`.
-The information from this custom resource is used to construct an API entity in Tanzu Developer Portal.
+The information from this custom resource is used to construct an API entity in Tanzu Developer Portal (formerly named Tanzu Application Platform GUI).

 This custom resource exposes the following text boxes: